-- Labor Market: Wildfires will disrupt the labor market, which will have an impact on businesses.
+- Labor Market: Wildfires inevitably disrupt the labor market.
 When employees are dealing with the aftermath of a wildfire, they may skip work, take leaves of absence, or use sick days to tend to their families and neighbors.
 They may even move out of the area altogether to start fresh.

 - Transportation: Wildfires often make traveling in hard-hit areas difficult, shutting down roads and other transportation routes such as railways.
 Companies who rely on these roads for employee travel or transporting goods have to be patient while crews work to clear those areas from debris.
 Emergency and recovery vehicles may take over these routes for some time.